rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 Nginx offers the following basic functions:

-* Hosting of static web pages;
+* Hosting of static web pages
-* Automatic index page generation;
+* Automatic index page generation
-* Accelerated reverse proxy with cache;
+* Accelerated reverse proxy with cache
-* Load balancing;
+* Load balancing
-* Fault tolerance;
+* Fault tolerance
-* Cached support for FastCGI, uWSGI, SCGI and memcached cache server;
+* Cached support for FastCGI, uWSGI, SCGI and memcached cache server
-* Various filters for gzip, xslt, ssi, image transformation, ...
+* Various filters for gzip, xslt, ssi, image transformation, and more
-* Support for SSL/TLS and SNI;
+* Support for SSL/TLS and SNI
-* HTTP/2 support.
+* HTTP/2 support

 Other features:

-* Hosting by name or IP address;
+* Hosting by name or IP address
-* Keepalive management of client connections;
+* Keepalive management of client connections
-* Log management: syslog, rotation, buffer;
+* Log management: syslog, rotation, buffer
-* URI rewriting;
+* URI rewriting
-* Access control: by IP, password, etc.
+* Access control: by IP, password, and more
-* FLV and MP4 streaming.
+* FLV and MP4 streaming

 ### Installation